-As of 2015, the LGW has provided more than 60 million services and benefits to families and individuals who are vulnerable or at risk, as well as providing 91 educational and social service units across 7 countries.
-Our work has impacted the lives of more than 1.7 million people and our influence is continuing to grow.
+In recent years, the LGW has provided more than 66 million services and benefits to families and individuals who are vulnerable or at risk.
+In 2019 alone, over 13 million services and benefits were provided, always maintaining the excellence of the organization's socio-educational initiatives, throughout 82 units across seven countries.
+Our work has impacted the lives of millions of people to date and our influence is continuing to grow.

 Super Good Will Communications Network

 In addition to schools, social service centers, and homes for the elderly, the LGW has a broad social communications network (radio, TV, websites, and publications) dedicated to fostering education, culture, and citizenship values.
-In 2015, more than 12 thousand specialists from all across Brazil participated in the programs of the Super Good Will Communications Network.
+Every year, thousands of specialists from all across Brazil participate in the programs of the Super Good Will Communications Network.

 Temple of Good Will